-48. Fees payable for the issue or renewal of an accreditation certificate
+48. Fees payable for issue or renewal of accreditation certificate

 (1) The fee payable for the issue or renewal of an accreditation certificate for the purposes of the Road Traffic (Vehicle Standards) Regulations 2002 regulation 23 is $225.

 (2) The fee may be paid by 3 equal annual instalments, of which —